algorandlabs/smart-asa/README.md

 - `asset_receiver` is not `frozen`;
 - `asset_receiver` Smart ASA ID in Local State is up-to-date;
 - `asset_amount` does not exceed the outstanding available supply of the Smart ASA.

+> Reference implementation checks that `smart_asa_id` is _up-to-date_ in Local
+> State since the Smart ASA App could create a new Underlying ASA (if the
+> previous one has been dystroied by the Manager Address).
+This requires users
+> to opt-in again and initialize accordingly a coherent `frozen` status for the
+> new Smart ASA (which could potentially have been created as `default_frozen`).

 #### Burn